 Guided imagery involves replacing negative or stressful feelings by visualizing pleasant and calming scenarios.
 Some people might prefer the assistance of a healthcare professional or a recording, while others choose to practice by themselves.

-Guided imagery involves three steps:
+Guided imagery involves

 Step 1: Sit or lie down in a comfortable position.
 Ideally, choose a space with few distractions.